 Green LED - Indicates that all engine systems are "OK" and operating normally.
 All monitors supported by the vehicle have run and performed their diagnostic testing, and no trouble codes are present.
-All Monitor icons will be solid.
+A zero will show on the Scan Tool's display, and all Monitor icons will be solid.